 21 Issue Identification and Issue Framing

 As noted, community organizing arises from shared grievances or interests that have not been addressed, so it makes sense that issue clarification and framing would be one of the first steps.
 This needs to be done WITH the community and not FOR the community.
-So, it makes sense that one of your first steps is to identify community stakeholders and supporters so you can be clear about who you working WITH as you clarify and frame the issue.
+Clarifying and framing the issue needs to be done with community stakeholders and supporters since the issue being worked on is directly impacting them.
+Their voice and perspective is critical.
 As a reminder, there are three categories of people who you could interact with in different ways, given their passion, degree of support, capacity, and skills.
 This is also included in the Mobilizing Stakeholders and Advancing Support chapter.

 • The core leadership group is the primary group of about 5-15 people who are committed to this community change effort to the extent that they are willing to show up regularly and engage.
 This is the group that would initiate a meeting or process for identifying the shared grievances or interests.